 - % Xferd is the percentage of data uploaded so far.

 Alternatively, the stdout operator can be used to redirect the downloaded content into a file.
 With the following command, the downloaded file content will be redirected into the file named sample.txt.

 Do Not Show Progress Bar

 By default, the progress bar about the download is displayed.
-Even this progress bar provides useful information we may want to disable or hide this progress bar and download will be completed silently.
+Even though this progress bar provides useful information we may want to disable or hide this progress bar and the download will be completed silently.
 The silent option can be provided with the -s or –silent option like below.

 $ curl --silent -o sample.txt https://filesamples.com/txt/sample1.txt

 By default the progress bar provides information as text but also the progress bar can be displayed as # for downloaded percentage.
 Also, the downloaded percentage will be displayed as a number.